Why should I study nonprofit management?

 What class formats are available?

-Nonprofit Management courses are offered online and in the classroom.
+Nonprofit Management courses are offered online and in the classroom in Denver, Colorado.

 When do MNM classes start at Regis University?